Proven-Paradox/shaper-system/Handbook.md

 * Arden is trying to leap over to a ledge.
 They have an item that grants them minor athletic ability with Boon +2, but a windstorm is making it harder with Bane -2.
 Boon +2 and Bane -2 adds to 0, so they will not have any opportunity or obligation to reroll dice.

 #### Boon, Bane, and Multiple Targets
 When using a multi-target Ability, there may be situations where Boon or Bane applies to one or more targets in the effect but not others.
-(For example, one target may have a Curse on it that give Boon to attackers while other affected do not.)
-In cases like this, resolve targets that are NOT affected by Boon or Bane effects first, then do appropriate rerolls.
+(For example, one target may have a Curse on it that gives Boon to attackers while other affected do not.)
+In cases like this, resolve targets that are NOT affected by Boon or Bane effects first, then do appropriate Boon/Bane rerolls on the targets affected by Boon or Bane.

 ------------
 # Chapter 2: Character Creation